The Black Sheep (restaurant): History

+Chef Tran competed in Season 18 of Top Chef on Bravo, finishing in fourth place.

 Design

 Hooper, Schwalb and Tran co-designed the restaurant, which is located in a strip mall.
 The dining room is 1,350 square feet in size.
 The walls are painted different levels of gray and a large panoramic photograph of a sheep farm is placed on one wall.
 The entry was is decorated with various sized mirrors.

 Cuisine

 The Black Sheep serves Vietnamese-American fusion food.
 Tran, who is Vietnamese American, pulls inspiration from traditional Vietnamese food she ate growing up.
 She uses French cooking techniques, which she learned while cooking at Aureole and DB Brassiere.
 The idea to make Black Sheep a Vietnamese-American restaurant was inspired by the family meals Tran would prepare when working at DB Brasserie, which were often Vietnamese-inspired.
 Andy Hooper enjoyed the meals and suggested that be the focus for the Black Sheep and Tran would be chef.